 Of course, while the name says Instant Pot, there is more than one way to create this delicious dish.

-- Slow-Cooker or Crockpot - You can saute the veggies and tomato paste in a skillet on the stove-top, or soften in the microwave.
+- Slow-Cooker or Crockpot - Saute the veggies and tomato paste in a skillet on the stove-top, or soften in the microwave.
 Once you have added the liquid, transfer it to your slow-cooker and add the chicken.
 Cover and cook on low for 4 - 6 hours or high for 2 - 3 hours.

 - Dutch Oven in the Oven - Follow the directions as stated in the recipe, and place your Dutch oven into a 325ºF oven for about 1 ½ hours.